TUMFTM/velocity_optimization/docs/source/examples.rst

      - | Choose if slack variables are used in the optimization (True) or not (False).
 Only available for the PM and
        | KM in combination with the solver IPOPT.

+In the code below, two configurations are set to solve the optimization problem and compare the OSQP-solution to. |br|
+Solver 1 contains the point-mass model (FW) as the vehicle dynamics model, solved by IPOPT.The second solver contains a PM model, where qpOASES is used to solve the problem.

 .. code-block:: python

     sol_options = {'solver1': {'Model': "FW",               # PM (Pointmass), KM (Kinematic Single Track Model),